Shayne13/Enron_Topic_Clustering/README.md

 ### (2) Feature Extraction:

 	- From the cleaned email text we create a 'bag of words' matrix.
-	- From the 'bag of words' we compute the TF-IDF matrix (520,901 emails X TODO words)
+	- From the 'bag of words' we compute the TF-IDF matrix (520,901 emails X ~60,000 words)

 ### (3) Topic Modelling/Extraction: